Resources

 Reading Lists

-American Studies has become an extremely diverse field in terms of core competency.
-This aspect of the field sometimes makes it difficult for its practitioners to agree upon a shared knowledge set.
-There are numerous attempts to codify the field through reading lists of core primary and secondary texts on university department websites across the internet.
+American Studies has become an extremely diverse field in terms of core competencies.
+The diversity within American Studies frequently presents a challenge for practitioners seeking to establish a unified understanding of the field’s knowledge foundation.
+In response, numerous initiatives to codify the field through reading lists of fundamental primary and secondary texts on university department websites across the internet.

 Calls for Papers

-A call for papers (or CFP) is an advertisement for submissions to panel discussion, a journal, or an anthology.
-Sometimes these circulate among specialized groups via e-mail, but they often also appear in regularly updated lists online.
-Here are links to a few of the most comprehensive such databases.
+A call for papers (or CFP) is an invitation for submissions to participate in panel discussions, or contribute to journals or anthologies.
+These calls often circulate among specialized groups via e-mail, but they often also appear in regularly updated online lists.
+Below you will find links to some of the most comprehensive databases.

 Penn English CFP List